kyleskrinak/jekyll-blog/_posts/2022-04-07-code-presentation.md

   * One week more for Symfony and Drupal training
 * Weeks 4 - 6: Software discovery, requirements, and first stakeholder’s meeting
 * Weeks 7 - 9: Software development and presentation of the project’s effort
-* Week 10: Practice for and the final presentation to project stakeholders, project leads, and their fellow Code+ members in the cohort
+* Week 10: Practice for and the final presentation to project stakeholders, corporate sponsors, project leads, and their fellow Code+ members in the cohort